jakobdkunz/SnapRoll/convex/README.md

-# Convex Backend for SnapRoll
+# Convex Backend for FlameLink

-This directory contains the Convex backend for SnapRoll, providing real-time database and API functionality.
+This directory contains the Convex backend for FlameLink, providing real-time database and API functionality.

 ## Structure